1j01/textual-paint/README.md

 - Large files can make the program very slow, as can magnifying the canvas.
 - The program sometimes crashes or freezes randomly, and there's no auto-save feature.
 - Saving/loading an ANSI file ends up with a white cell at the top left, which pushes the top row to the right.
 The top right cell gets pushed off and deleted.
-- The Polygon/Curve tools aren't finalized when you switch tools.
 - Saved ANSI files are unnecessarily large, because they include escape sequences for every cell, even if the colors match the previous cell.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)